jdebes/oolio-backend-challenge/README.md

 ## Notes about API implementation
 - Used Hashmaps to simulate database to save time
 - Did not use OpenAPI generator to generate boilerplate from spec to save time on dealing with templating and other quirks.
+- Using API spec linked in the advanced challenge readme [here](https://orderfoodonline.deno.dev/public/openapi.yaml).
+There are inconsistencies between this one and the one in the repo.
+  - Did not add `images` to the order response as this is not in the linked spec.
+  - Did not add `couponCode` to the order response.
+This is existing in the demo server response but not linked spec.
+  - `price` is represented as float in all specs.
+I configured `decimcal.Decimal` to do this as well.
+But this adds risk of clients handling this incorrectly.
+String representation might be better.

 ## Promo Code Validation Approach